Introduction and contact info:

 Short description: The PhD student will be asked to investigate the topic of the interaction between the combustion chamber and the high-pressure turbine for thermodynamic cycles based on pressure-gain combustors.
 In detail, the PhD student will have to design a component to mitigate fluctuations in the exhaust of a deflagration-type combustor to allow adequate operation of the high-pressure turbine; he will have to design a high-pressure subsonic gas turbine stage to be coupled to a rotating detonation combustor; he will have to study the interaction between a rotating detonation combustor and a row of vanes and then design a cooling system that mitigates the effects of high temperature.
 All activities will require the use of state-of-the-art numerical methodologies.
 The first two activities will give rise to experimental campaigns carried out by the project partners.

-Supervisor: Prof. Daniela Misul & Dr. Simone Salvadori
+Supervisors: Prof. Daniela Misul & Dr. Simone Salvadori

 Mentor: Prof. Antonio Andreini